 Especially as there are large variations in abilities.
 Some teachers have a monthly checklist for parents to fill out.

 Others like to have parents sign in for each 10-20 minutes that their students read.
-I have used a booklet for the past 9 years.
-Parents fill out each book read and then they circle the difficulty of the book.
+I personally prefer a home reading book.